-Dance Informa caught up with choreographer Mandy Moore (La La Land, Zoey’s Extraordinary Playlist, So You Think You Can Dance) about her newest film Valley Girl, released on May 8.
+Dance Informa caught up with choreographer Mandy Moore (La La Land, Zoey’s Extraordinary Playlist, So You Think You Can Dance) about her newest film Valley Girl.
 A remake of the 1983 original and converted into a musical, Valley Girl is a love story and love letter to both 80s rock and valley culture.
 Jessica Rothe (La La Land), Ashleigh Murray (Riverdale), Chloe Bennet (Agents of S.H.I.E.L.D.), and Jessie Ennis (Hits) trained with Moore to get that 80s vibe just right.

 There are 15 musical numbers in this movie!
 Is that standard for a movie musical?
 How much time did you have to create all that material?